 The Marina District is a surprisingly quiet neighborhood considering how desirable it is to be here.
 Luxury condos are the name of the game in this area along the San Diego Bay, and you’ll find plenty of exclusive bistros mixed with boutique shopping.
 If you need a relaxing afternoon, the Embarcadero Marina Park is just a walk away.

 You can’t miss the El Cortez Condominium building at the corners of Ash and Seventh streets in the Cortez Hill neighborhood.
 Once a hotel, this impressive structure represents both the history and the transformation of the neighborhood.
 As one of the oldest residential sections of town, you’ll find more row homes and town homes than anywhere else in the city.

 As the name suggests, the core is located in the heart of the city, bordered by Cortez Hill, the East Village, Little Italy, amongst other neighborhoods.
 Traditionally, the Core is San Diego’s business district, but you can find luxury condos at Vantage Point and easy access to all the entertainment surrounding the banks and theaters here.

 The Gaslamp isn’t just historic; it’s the heart of San Diego’s nightlife.
 The 16 blocks in this neighborhood are a foodie and nightlife lover’s dream.
 You’ll find an almost endless number of restaurants and live music venues alongside some of the most sought after condos in Victorian-era buildings.
 Once you get a taste of this side of town, you’ll always have a special place for it in your heart.

-If you would like to learn more about Downtown homes for sale and Downtown Real Estate, please contact The Domus Team for a professional real estate experience at (619) 537-6016 or by email at email@example.com.
+If you would like to learn more about Downtown homes for sale and Downtown Real Estate, please contact The real Estate Jedi for a professional real estate experience at (619) 537-6016 or by email at email@example.com.